-*Keep in mind the bank will calculate 12 months interest, but only charge you for the interest that you need.
-In other words, if you sell the property within 3 months, you will only pay 3 months worth of interest.
+*Keep in mind that the bank will calculate 12 months’ interest but only charge you for the interest you need.
+In other words, if you sell the property within 3 months, you will only pay 3 months’ worth of interest.

-Then to work out what the end loan would be, we need to factor some of the costs on the sale of the property.
+Then to work out what the end loan would be, we need to factor in some of the costs of the sale of the property:

-The banks include a fairly large buffer in here in case the property sells for less, or the selling costs blow out a little.
+The banks include a fairly large buffer here in case the property sells for less or the selling costs blow out a little.

-- Valuation of existing home $550,000 (bank will work on this figure, as we don’t know what the property will sell for in the future at this stage).
+- Valuation of existing home $550,000 (the bank will work on this figure, as we don’t know what the property will sell for in the future at this stage).

 - End debt = $487,478

 If Camille ends up selling the property for $650,000 instead of $550,000 (which is what the bank had valued the property), the end debt would be $100k less or $387,478.

 With the bridging loan’s peak debt going over 80% LVR, she would have to pay LMI on this amount, which would cost an additional $8,600.

 How can you avoid LMI on a Bridging Loan?

 The only way to avoid this is to keep the LVR under 80% during the bridging period.

 LMI is calculated on the PEAK debt – your maximum borrowing amount – not the END debt.